google/highway/g3doc/quick_reference.md

     `a[i] * b[i]` to the low 52 bits of `c[i]`.
 The upper 12 bits of `c[i]`
     are preserved; inputs are interpreted modulo `2^52`.

+    `HWY_HAVE_MULADD52` is 1 when the current compilation target has native support for these operations, and 0 when they use the generic fallback.

 *   `V`: `i16` \
     <code>V **MulFixedPoint15**(V a, V b)</code>: returns the result of
     multiplying two Q1.15 fixed-point numbers.
 This corresponds to doubling the